evgenyneu/evgenii.com/resume/index.md

 ## Objective

-I am looking for work as an iOS, Android, JavaScript, Python or Ruby on Rails programmer.
+I am looking for work as a programmer.

 ## Summary of Qualifications

 * 16 years of experience as a software developer.
-* Experienced in making Android, iOS, Windows and Web applications.
+* Experienced in making Web, iOS, Android and Windows applications.
 * Skilled in writing automated tests.

 ## Technical Expertise